kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

 Security critical webhooks cannot work with Kubernetes types they don't have built-in knowledge of, because they can't know if e.g. Kubernetes 1.11 adds a backwards-compatible `v1.Pod.EvilField` which will defeat their functionality.
-Therefore these webhooks are required to check the `X-Kubernetes-Version` header and return 400 Bad Request if they do not understand the version.

 They therefore need to be updated before any apiserver.
 It is the responsibility of the author of such a webhook to release new versions in response to new